North East Brazilian Jiu Jitsu Scene in 2019

 Events in the North East include the VERSUS grappling Newcastle Open, Grapple for Glory by the M4TC team, Sub 15 in Middlesbrough.

-There are over the counter stores such as Fight Store North (no re aligned with online store Fightstorepro.com) where you can buy a BJJ kimono from some of the world’s leading brands such as Fuji, Venum and Revgear.
+There are over the counter stores such as Fight Store Pro Team Valley (Or the online BJJ Gi & Fighter gear store Fightstorepro.com) where you can buy a BJJ kimono from some of the world’s leading brands such as Fuji, Venum and Revgear.

 Simply put the North East of England has a thriving Brazilian Jiu Jitsu scene…But as little as a decade ago this was not the case.